Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jayson Tatum vs. the Heat